Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Conclusion

-Despite these open questions, GAC's success suggests that the \textbf{Geometric Simplicity Principle}—replacing probabilistic complexity with geometric structure—could transform other areas of RL.
-Future work might explore geometric approaches to value function approximation, hierarchical control, or multi-agent coordination.
+Despite these open questions, GAC's success suggests that the \textbf{Geometric Simplicity Principle}, which replaces probabilistic complexity with geometric structure, could transform other areas of RL.Future work might explore geometric approaches to value function approximation, hierarchical control, or multi-agent coordination.
 By showing that simple geometric operations can replace complex probabilistic frameworks, GAC challenges the prevailing assumption that sophisticated distributions are necessary for continuous control and opens new directions in geometric RL.

 Ultimately, control is not about predicting densities, but about choosing \textit{directions}.
 GAC shows that when geometry is respected, simplicity is not a compromise—but a strength.
 We hope this work inspires further efforts to rethink RL through the lens of geometric structure, not just statistical modeling.

 {A.\arabic{figure}} {A.\arabic{table}} {A.\arabic{algorithm}}